SteveCaine/MBTA-RestKit/README.md

 **NOTE**

 This code requires that you provide your own individual key for the v2 API, free upon request from the MBTA, to access the service.
 If this key is missing or empty, a warning alert will be presented on app launch and the app will throw an exception if a request to the API is made.
+The key should be added to the file "ServiceMBTA_sensitive.h".

 (The public key to the MBTA's test server, on which this demo was originally based, stopped working shortly before this project was finished.)